The Kingdom of Bahrain has not acceded to the Mine Ban Treaty.

 Production, transfer, stockpiling, and use

-Officials from the Ministry of Foreign Affairs have said that Bahrain has never produced, exported, or used antipersonnel mines and is not mine-affected.
-Ministry of Defense officials have said Bahrain keeps a “limited” stock of antipersonnel mines for training purposes only.
+Officials from the Ministry of Foreign Affairs have said that Bahrain has never produced, exported, or used antipersonnel mines, and is not contaminated by mines.
+Ministry of Defense officials have said that Bahrain keeps a “limited” stock of antipersonnel mines for training purposes only.

-See, Landmine Monitor Report 2008, p.
+See, ICBL, Landmine Monitor Report 2008: Toward a Mine-Free World (Ottawa: Mines Action Canada, October 2008), p.
 814. In November 2007, during an ICBL mission, members of the Bahraini House of Representatives, including the vice-speaker, expressed support for accession to the treaty, and a Ministry of Foreign Affairs representative spoke of accelerating the accession process.
 In May 2007, in response to an ICBL letter, Bahrain wrote, “His Highness the Prime Minister and his Government are tackling this issue with sincere concern and full commitment.”
 During a March 2007 ICBL mission, several Bahraini officials and legislators expressed support for accession to the treaty.

-“Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction,” UN General Assembly (UNGA) Resolution 74/61, 12 December 2019.
+"Implementation of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction,” UNGA Resolution 75/52, 7 December 2020.

 Oral response by Amb.
 Karim Ebrahim Al-Shakar, Undersecretary of International Affairs, Bahrain Ministry of Foreign Affairs, to the request by attendees of the Monitor report release event for Bahrain to join the Mine Ban Treaty and draft an accession law, Manama, 2 January 2011.